Obtain news and background information about sealing technology, get in touch with innovative products – subscribe to the free e-mail newsletter.

 Berlin-Adlershof calls itself Berlin’s smartest quarter, and we are seeing a great deal of dynamism and creativity here.

-MES’s biggest advantage is that it directly increases equipment availability and thus output – meaning the number of properly produced parts.
-The real challenge in digitalizing machinery is that the equipment has usually been amassed over time.
-“Highly advanced machines are standing there next to older ones that must first be prepared for MES use,” Götzfried said.
-It is also crucial for employees to accept the use of digital tools.
-The Adlershof plant has a small digital team to help ensure that the programming takes place on-site with the right employees.
-All the work is paying off.
-Before the introduction of MES, the plant tallied 4.6 defective parts per million units produced.
-Thanks to the improvements undertaken with MES, this key operating figure fell to just a single defective part – per 10 million units produced.
+For Götzfried, the greatest challenge in the machine park’s digitalization is that it has mostly been built up over time.
+“Here you have highly modern machines standing next to older generations that you have to adapt for work with the MES system.”
+It is also crucial for employees to accept digital tools.
+The Adlershof plant has taken measures to promote this.
+One is a small digital team that does programming on site alongside the employees.
+The efforts are paying off.
+Before the introduction of MES, the plant had 4.6 defective parts per million units produced.
+Thanks to the optimizations, this figure has improved to just a single defective part in 2018 – and that was out of 10 million units manufactured.

 Additional projects are expected to bring the plant further down the road to digitalization.
 For one thing, FST experts want to use the masses of captured data to enable AI learning systems to automatically adapt key machine parameters such as temperatures and cycle times to particular input parameters – for example, to information on the use of raw materials.
 Augmented reality methods are also expected to facilitate training on equipment maintenance and repairs with the help of virtual reality glasses.

 CONTROL SYSTEM FOR PRODUCTION